Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-The visible solar disk has two growing medium solar active regions, one stable medium solar active region, one decaying medium active region and one decaying small solar active region containing 46 sunspots with a total sunspot area of 580 micro solar hemispheres (about four times the surface area of the Earth).
+The visible solar disk has two growing large active regions, one stable medium active region, two decaying medium active regions and four small active regions.
+There are 82 sunspots on the visible disk with a total sunspot area of 1410 micro-solar hemispheres (about eight times the surface area of the Earth).

-Solar wind speed is likely to be 400 km/second or less through at least Saturday.
+Solar wind velocity is likely to be below 400 km/second on Tuesday, Wednesday and Thursday.

-160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be normal through at least Saturday .
-160 and 80 meter long distance propagation in the northern hemisphere is always mildly to moderately degraded through September by E region blanketing of low angle F2 propagation until at least several hours after sunset.
+160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be normal on Tuesday, Wednesday and Thursday.
+160 and 80 meter long distance propagation in the northern hemisphere is always mildly to moderately degraded by E region blanketing of low angle F2 propagation until sunset or later.

-40 meter short path propagation from North America to the Middle East and south Asia after 2300Z is likely to be normal through at least Saturday.
-Short path propagation between North America and east Asia after about 0900Z is likely to be mostly normal on Thursday improving to normal on Friday then slightly degrading to mostly normal on Saturday.
+40 meter short path propagation from North America to the Middle East and south Asia after about 2200Z is likely to be mostly normal on Tuesday, Wednesday and Thursday.
+Short path propagation between North America and east Asia after about 0800Z is likely to be mostly normal on Tuesday, Wednesday and Thursday.

-30 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal on Thursday, improving to normal on Friday then slightly degrading to mostly normal on Saturday.
-Daytime 30 meter long distance propagation is always mildly to moderately degraded within several hours of local noon by E-region blanketing of low angle long distance F2 propagation.
+30 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal on Tuesday, Wednesday and Thursday.
+30 meter long distance propagation is always mildly to moderately degraded within several hours of local noon by E-region blanketing of low angle long distance F2 propagation.

-17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal on Thursday, improving to normal on Friday then slightly degrading to mostly normal on Saturday.
-17 and 15 meter long path propagation from North America to southeast and east Asia from about 1100Z to 1400Z is likely to be mostly normal on Thursday, improving to normal on Friday then slightly degrading to mostly normal on Saturday.
+17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal on Tuesday, Wednesday and Thursday.
+Long path propagation from North America to southeast and east Asia is likely to be mostly normal on Tuesday, Wednesday and Thursday.

 Sustained southward orientation (-Bz) of the north-south component of the interplanetary magnetic field (IMF) plays a crucial but unpredictable role in triggering all geomagnetic storms.
 Brief minor to moderate geomagnetic